Rian1010/Language-Learners-App/README.md

 - CSS3: For styling
 - JavaScript: To add functionalities and animations in the front end
 - Python3: To add functionalities through the back-end
-- Jinja2: Python web template engine
-- Flask: Python framework to work with in the back-end

 ### Frameworks
 - Bootstrap 4: For responsive web designing